-Students enrolled at Jackson State University may register a concern or complaint about any academic regulation, the instructional program, delivery of the program, grades received the academic advisement system, or any other matter related to academic affairs, without any adverse action for expressing the concern or filing the complaint.
-Concerns and complaints will be received, explored or investigated, and responded to in a fair and timely fashion, though students should understand that the final response by the University may not always be the response they prefer.
+Students enrolled at Jackson State University may register a concern or complaint about any academic regulation, the instructional program, delivery of the program, grades received by the academic advisement system, or any other matter related to academic affairs without any adverse action for expressing the concern or filing the complaint.
+Concerns and complaints will be received, explored, or investigated and responded to in a fair and timely fashion.
+However, students should understand that the final response from the university may not sometimes be different from the response they prefer.